SvOlli/sorbus/doc/cpu_detect.md

 ;  A=$01       ; A=$EA           ; A=$00
 ```

+Just detecting three CPUs make things significantly more complex.
+But
+what makes things worse is that that the opcode $EB on a 65CE02 is
+totally incompatible as it is a read-modify-write instruction that even
+operates on 16 bit.

+Now there are two ways.
+Either to check for the 65CE02 in advance or
+start from scratch.

 The Goal
 --------

-It would be useful, if one could tell CPUs apart by their instruction
+The goal is to could tell 6502 variants apart by their instruction
 sets.
 There are five different instruction sets have been seen in chips
 with a pin layout similar to the original NMOS 6502 and the CMOS 65C02:

 - NMOS 6502
-- NMOS 6502 Rev.A, the first 6502 that was still missing the ROR opcodes
+  - however, there is the NMOS 6502 Rev.A, the first 6502 that was still
+    missing the ROR opcodes
 - 65C02, the base CMOS variant, as compared to the NMOS version,
   a couple of bugs were fixed, and new instructions were introduced
 - 65SC02, a 65C02 with the bit-related opcodes removed ($x7 and $xF are